lammps/lammps/doc/src/fix_shake.rst

 degrees (e.g. linear CO2 molecule).
 This causes numeric difficulties.
 You can use :doc:`fix rigid or fix rigid/small <fix_rigid>` instead to make a linear molecule rigid.

+When used during minimization choosing a too large value of the *kbond* can make minimization very inefficent and also cause stability problems with some minimization algorithms.
+Sometimes those can be avoided by reducing the :doc:`timestep <timestep>`.

 Related commands
 """"""""""""""""